 PAX East is an annual convention held in Boston, MA that caters to gamers and fans of nerd culture.
-This year it takes place on March 28-31, 2019.
+This year it takes place on February 27-March 1, 2020.

 What is PAX?

 PAX East is one of several Penny Arcade Expos that takes place annually in Boston, MA.
 Other PAX events are held in San Antonio, Seattle, Philadelphia, and Melbourne.
 PAX is an industry event revolving around video games, board games, and nerd culture aimed at the fans and not necessarily favoring the media.
-Every year spread out across the months one of these annual conventions takes place allowing fans to meet other fans, attend panels, play new games, and enjoy the atmosphere of being surrounded by people who all love the same nerdy things.
+Spread out across the year, one of these annual conventions takes place allowing fans to meet other fans, attend panels, play new games, and enjoy the atmosphere of being surrounded by people who all love the same nerdy things.

 If you’ve ever attended PAX before, you know what I’m talking about.
 Penny Arcade doesn’t release the official attendance anymore, but it’s safe to say that it’s close to around 100,000 people all coming to do the same thing you are.
 So, expect to be waiting in lines for booths on the show floor and lines to get into popular panels.
 There are a few tips to help making the lines at PAX more bearable though.
 The first being the official PAX line Twitter account.
 Yes, there’s a Twitter account dedicated solely to the lines at PAX which will help you manage your time better and know what panels are full or are filling up.
 It’s also not a bad idea to follow the official PAX Twitter account for show updates.